harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/velocity-metrics-reports/scm-reports.md

 On the **Settings** tab, you can:

-* Select the code change size and code density, if you want to exclude small PRs.
+* Set thresholds for code change size and density.
+This is useful if you want to exclude small PRs.
+   * Set small, medium, and large size thresholds based on lines of code or number of files.
+   * Set shallow, good, or heavy density thresholds based on number of comments per file.
 * Select how you want to sort X-axis data, such as ascending or descending.
 * Select the maximum number of unique values to show on the X-axis.
 * Select the visualization (bar chart, pie chart, line chart, and so on).

 ### SCM PR Lead Time by Stage Report

-Use the **SCM PR Lead Time by Stage Report** to examine Lead Time based on PR stages.
-You can also use the **SCM PR Lead Time by Stage Trend Report** to examine PR lead time trends over time.
+Use the **SCM PR Lead Time by Stage Report** to examine PR velocity based on time spent in various PR lifecycle stages.
+By default, this report shows the average time for all PRs.
+You can drill down to explore data for individual PRs.
+You can also configure this report to show the median, 90th percentile, or 95th percentile, instead of the average time.

-To add the SCM PR Lead Time widget to Insights:
+To add the **SCM PR Lead Time by Stage Report** to Insights:

 1. Go to the Insight where you want to add the widget.
 Make sure you are in the correct project.
 2. Select **Settings**, and then select **Add Widget**.
 3. Select the **SCM PR Lead Time by Stage Report** widget.
-4. Configure the filters for the widget.
+4. Configure the filters for the widget, such as source/destination branch, reviewer, label, and so on.
+This defines the types of commits or PRs that are considered in the [lead time calculation](#pr-lead-time-calculation).
-5. On the **Settings** tab, select the relevant [Workflow profile](../../sei-profiles/workflow-profile.md), and then select **Next: Place Widget**.
+5. On the **Settings** tab, select the relevant [Workflow profile](#workflow-profiles-for-lead-time), and then select **Next: Place Widget**.
+6. Select where you want to place the widget on the Insight, and then select **Save Layout**.

+### Workflow profiles for lead time

+Lead time is based on time spent in stages defined in a [Workflow profile](../../sei-profiles/workflow-profile.md).

 The default configuration for a [PR-based Workflow profile](../../sei-profiles/workflow-profile.md#create-a-profile-to-track-lead-time-in-scm) has four stages:

 * PR creation time.
 * Time to first comment.
 * Approval time.
 * Merge time.

-   Time spent in each stage depends on the stages that a PR actually goes through.
-For example, if there are no comments on the PR, then there is no time to calculate for that.
+When [calculating lead time](#pr-lead-time-calculation), the time spent in each stage depends on the stages that a PR actually goes through.
+For example, if there are no comments on the PR, then the *time to first comment* is zero.

+You can configure grading thresholds (good, acceptable, and slow) for each stage.
+These thresholds determine grades that appear on your PR lead time widgets.
+Grades are reported for each stage as well as a cumulative grade for all stages combined.

+You can modify Workflow profile stages and grades according to your team's SDLC process.
+If you only want to track PR lead time in SCM, make sure the **Start Event** is **Commit Created**.
+If your Workflow profile includes stages across issue management, SCM, and CI/CD, make sure the same event is not tracked in multiple tools, such as *Deploy to Production* in Jira and a *CI/CD Deploy* stage.

-   You can modify Workflow profile stages according to your team's SDLC process.
-For more information, go to [Workflow profile](../../sei-profiles/workflow-profile.md).
+For more information about modifying Workflow profiles and configuring stages for lead time calculation, go to [Workflow profile](../../sei-profiles/workflow-profile.md).

-6. Select where you want to place the widget on the Insight, and then select **Save Layout**.

-### Calculating PR lead time and stages
+### PR lead time calculation

+Several SCM PR reports include lead time.
+Lead time is the sum of the time spent in each stage in a workflow, such as commit-to-deployment time for a change, open-to-merge time for PRs, or the issue lifetime for SCM issues.
+Lead time can help identify where a team is spending time and if the amount of time spent in each stage falls in an acceptable range.

+The specific events or stages considered in a lead time calculation depend on the report and the stages defined in the associated [Workflow profile](#workflow-profiles-for-lead-time).
+The time spent in each stage depends on the stages that a PR actually goes through.
+For example, if there are no comments on the PR, then the *time to first comment* is zero.
-Here are some examples of PR lead time and stage calculations.

-These examples are based on the default workflow configuration profile with the four stages of PR creation time, time to first comment, approval time, and merge time.
+The following examples demonstrate how PR lead time would be calculated in different scenarios.
+These examples are based on the default Workflow profile configuration, which has four stages: PR creation time, time to first comment, approval time, and merge time.

 When reviewing these examples, consider the following:

-* `Time to first comment` helps you understand the lead time between `PR creation time` and the first review.
-The Lead Time widget shows the average time for all PRs.
-You can drill down to explore individual PRs in the widget or Insight time frame.
+* *Time to first comment* helps you understand the lead time between PR creation time and the first review.
 * There are two ways to track the time taken for a PR approval:
+  * Default *Approval Time* configuration: The overall approval time, starting from PR creation.
-  * Default `Approval Time` configuration: Time spent in the review cycle when an active reviewer is involved.
+  * *Approval Time* minus *Time to first comment*: Time spent in the review cycle when an active reviewer is involved.
-  * `Approval Time + Time to First comment`: The overall approval time, starting from PR creation.
-* The overall lead time is the sum of the average time spent in each stage.
+* The *overall lead time* is the sum of the average time spent in each stage.
 This is where you can determine where teams are spending their time and whether this is an acceptable range.

 <details>
 <summary>SCM PR Lead Time calculation example #1</summary>